 Can They Begin With Collection Action Within The Verification Period?

-It’s still permissible for the debt collector to continue with any legal action concerning your debt during the verification period, but they can’t take any negative action or make immediate threats to you; they can’t report your debt to any authority and the debt collector shouldn’t do anything that will affect your credit score in a negative way.
-The only right they have within this period is to make general attempts to collect the debt, they might send as many notices as they want without making any threats or ask you to contact them.
+It’s still permissible for the debt collector to continue with any legal action concerning your debt during the verification period.
+They can’t take any adverse action or make immediate threats to you, can’t report your liability to any authority, and the debt collector shouldn’t do anything that will negatively affect your credit score.
+The only right they have within this period is to make general attempts to collect the debt; they might send as many notices as they want without making any threats or ask you to contact them.

-When the verification period is over and you’re provided with all the information that you requested and it’s proven that you own that loan, it’s now mandatory on your own part to comply with their terms and pay their loans within the specified terms or else they have the right to take legal action against you.
+When the verification period is over, and you’re provided with the information that you requested, the debt is verified.
+It’s now mandatory on your part to comply with the terms and pay the loans within the specified time.
+If not, then they have the right to take legal action against you.

-Debt collection dispute is very common these days and they can be somewhat difficult to deal with.
-If you need any help regarding debt collection contact us at Massey & Duffy for an appointment so that we can answer all your questions.
+Debt collection dispute is widespread these days, and it can be somewhat challenging.
+If you need assistance regarding debt collection, contact us at Massey & Duffy for an appointment so that we can answer all your questions.